Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we develop a minimax regret framework to learn a generalizable CATE model across heterogeneous multisite data.
 We formulate the problem as a minimax counterfactual prediction task and leverage the regret criterion under the assumption that an unknown target CATE model can be modeled as a convex mixture of source site CATE models.
 We demonstrate that the proposed minimax regret CATE model is robust to unknown distributional shifts in treatment effect and provides performance guarantees across a wide range of target populations.
 We further show that the robust CATE model admits an interpretable closed-form solution.
 This approach is computationally efficient, enables the use of flexible off-the-shelf CATE estimation methods to obtain site-specific estimates, and avoids sharing individual-level data across sites when computing the robust CATE model.

-There are several future directions to build on the proposed framework.
-This work focuses on the continuous outcome setting, using squared error loss in the regret criterion.
-An interesting extension would be to apply the framework to classification settings, where the outcome variable is categorical.
-Although the minimax regret framework for robust CATE estimation could still be applicable, the closed-form solution derived in this paper may not generalize, requiring the development of new techniques to solve the optimization problem.
+Although the main text focuses on the squared-loss setting, where the oracle predictor has a direct CATE interpretation, Appendix~\ref{appendix:extensionGLM} shows that the same minimax-regret perspective extends to a broader class of loss functions.

+More broadly, our framework allows researchers to leverage data from multiple heterogeneous sites to construct a treatment-effect model that generalizes to a target population without imposing strong parametric restrictions on cross-site heterogeneity.
+Because treatment effects may vary across studies and across individuals, results from any single study may not transport well to the population where decisions are ultimately made.
+By synthesizing evidence across heterogeneous studies while explicitly targeting the covariate distribution of the target population, our approach yields CATE estimates that are both more stable than site-specific estimates alone and more externally relevant than naive pooling.
+In turn, a generalizable CATE can support downstream decisions such as prioritizing outreach, tailoring eligibility criteria, or conducting cost-benefit analyses for individuals or subgroups in the target population.

+An important direction for future work is interpretability.
+While the resulting robust CATE model may be combined with downstream tools such as variable-importance measures \citep{benard2023variable} or subgroup distillation methods \citep{huang2025distilling}, developing principled methods for extracting stable and interpretable effect moderators from the proposed multisite estimator remains an open problem.